 Kayaking & The Marine Ecosystem

-To experience a bit of what makes South Florida’s ecosystem so unique, opt for a kayaking excursion during your day at Oleta.
-Blue Moon Outdoor Center, located just north of the parking lot inside the park, offers rentals of single and tandem kayaks, canoes and standup paddleboards.
+To experience a bit of what makes South Florida's ecosystem so unique, opt for a guided kayaking eco-tour excursion during your day at Oleta.
+The park also offers kayak, canoe and standup paddleboard rentals.
 The flat, calm waters of this estuary are ideal for these paddle sports and they cater to all activity levels.

 Florida's native mangroves line the riverbanks creating a cool, shaded, almost cave-like atmosphere.
 They're the only salt water resistant tree with their prop roots filtering out the salt in a reverse osmosis process.
 Notice that each bunch of leaves has one yellow leaf.
 This is the “sacrificial leaf” where all of the salt is pumped into.
 Mangroves are a protected species; they play an integral role in maintaining Florida's shorelines from the damages of erosion and hurricanes.
 They also offer an essential nesting and feeding habitat for virtually all of Florida's juvenile fish and migratory birds.

 Take your time paddling and keep your eyes and ears open for the sights and sounds of nature surrounding you.
 You may spot tiny black crabs scurrying along the mangrove roots, a wading bird, like a heron, egret, or ibis, and hear the sounds of fish jumping out of the water.
 If you happen to come across a dolphin or a manatee, it will be an experience you'll never forget.